-With its exceptional collection of ornamental, free-standing frame dwellings and a compact business core, all set among hundreds of trees, the Ashland Historic District is an engaging example of a turn-of-the-century railroad and streetcar suburb.
+With its exceptional collection of ornamental, free-standing frame dwellings and a compact business core, all set among hundreds of trees, the Ashland Historic District in Hanover County is an engaging example of a turn-of-the-19th-century railroad and streetcar suburb.
 Defining the district’s spine are the tracks of the Richmond, Fredericksburg, and Potomac Railroad and the parallel Center Street, on either side of which is a full range of Victorian styles and later styles: Italianate, Eastlake, Queen Anne, and Colonial Revival.
-Also along the tracks is the small but sophisticated Ashland depot (see above).
-The commercial area is an assemblage of “Main Street” brick structures of the 1920s.
+Also along the tracks is the small but sophisticated Ashland depot.
+The Ashland commercial area is an assemblage of “Main Street” brick structures of the 1920s.
 With the addition of the Randolph Macon College quadrangle the district illustrates the important role that both the railroad and the college have played in Ashland’s development.
 A strong sense of community pride has served to maintain Ashland’s historic flavor.

 VLR: Virginia Landmarks Register